circuit-breakers-robotics/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 5)  Add:    include ':Team0417' to the "/settings.gradle" file.

 6)  Open up Android Studios and clean out any old files by using the menu to "Build/Clean Project""

+# Steps for build & deploy using adb
+Building and deploying FTC TeamCode to a Robot Controller using Android Studio and ADB involves several steps:
+1. Setting up Android Studio and the FTC SDK:
+   Install Android Studio: Download and install Android Studio from the official website.
+   Download FTC SDK: Obtain the FTC SDK project from the FIRST Tech Challenge GitHub repository.
+You can either clone the repository using Git or download it as a ZIP file and extract it.
+   Import Project: Open Android Studio and import the downloaded FTC SDK project.
+Android Studio will perform a Gradle sync, which may take some time.
+   Configure Java JDK: Ensure that Android Studio is configured to use Java Development Kit (JDK) version 17.
+You may need to download and install JDK 17 separately and then specify its path in Android Studio's Gradle settings.
+2. Developing Your TeamCode:
+   Locate TeamCode Module: In the Android Studio project browser, navigate to the TeamCode module.
+   Create OpModes: Within the org.firstinspires.ftc.teamcode package inside the TeamCode module, create your Java classes for OpModes (e.g., LinearOpMode or TeleOp).
+This is where you will write your robot's control logic.
+3. Connecting to the Robot Controller:
+   Physical Connection (Initial Setup): Connect the Robot Controller (phone or Control Hub) to your computer via a USB cable.
+   Verify ADB Connection: Open a terminal or command prompt and navigate to the platform-tools directory within your Android SDK installation.
+Run adb devices to confirm that your Robot Controller is recognized.
+   Enable Wireless ADB (Optional but Recommended):
+   Run adb tcpip 5555 to enable ADB over TCP/IP on port 5555.
+   Disconnect the USB cable.
+   Connect your computer to the Robot Controller's Wi-Fi network (e.g., "TEAMNUMBER-RC").
+   Run adb connect <RobotController_IP_Address>:5555.
+You can find the Robot Controller's IP address in its settings.
+4. Building and Deploying:
+   Select Deployment Target: In Android Studio, ensure that your Robot Controller device is selected in the deployment target dropdown near the "Run" button.
+   Build and Install: Click the "Run" (play) button in Android Studio.
+This will build your TeamCode and install the updated Robot Controller app containing your code onto the connected Robot Controller.
+   Wireless Deployment: If you set up wireless ADB, the code will be deployed over Wi-Fi without needing a physical USB connection.
+5. Running Your OpMode:
+   Launch Robot Controller App: Ensure the FTC Robot Controller app is running on the Robot Controller device.
+   Select OpMode: On the Robot Controller app, select your desired OpMode from the list and press "Init" and then "Start" to execute your code.